LeonGiering/TV-Based-Augmented-Learning/README.md

 der Studie.
 Die Ergebnisse belegen, dass es sinvoll sein kann TV-basierte AR-Anwendungen in der Bildung zu verwenden.
 Die Teilnehmer hatten während der Verwendung der App das Gefühl dabei schneller gelernt zu haben.

-Augmented Reality is experiencing a hype for some years now and shows a lot of potential.
-Among other things there were already successes in the educational system with the use of Augmented Reality to teach factual content.
-In this thesis the integration of an Augmented Reality application into educational television is investigated.
-A user study with 30 participants was conducted for this purpose.
-The study examined the two use cases (1) explanatory video with augmented reality app and (2) explanatory video without app.
-The qualitative evaluation was based on the questionnai- res NASA Task Load Index and User Experience Questionaire as well as observations during the study.
-The results show that it can be useful to use TV-based AR applications for education.
-The participants had the feeling that they had learned faster while using the app.

 # Anleitung SpaceStationAR-App:
 Um AR-Objekte platzieren zu können, muss die App zuerst eine Oberfläche im echten Raum erkannt haben.
 Um den Raum abzuscannen, einfach die Kamera mit geöffneter App über die gewünschte Oberfläche schwenken, bis die erkannte Fläche farblich markiert ist.